sergueyarellano/tddpractice/docs/part4.md

-TDD, BDD in javascript - part four
+TDD, BDD in Node JS - Part Four
 ===

 In part three we got our first feature and implemented its steps in cucumber.
 We did everything using TDD as part of our BDD process.

 In part four we will try to apply TDD to produce our production code.

+What you will learn:
+- Use of cucumber hooks to prepare the environment
+- Spawn processes in Node JS
+- Use of BDD and TDD as a workflow
+- Functional patterns
+- The "wrong first approach"

+# Start stubs with cucumber hooks

 First, let's analyze the feature we got.

 ```gherkin
 Feature: Stores